-When acting as a call originator, the SIP-PBX, upon receipt of a 180 provisional response message (whether reliable [RFC 3262] or unreliable) MUST instruct the Media Endpoint to play local ringback tone to the user.
+When acting as a call originator, the SIP-PBX, upon receipt of a 180 provisional response message without SDP (whether reliable [RFC 3262] or unreliable) MUST instruct the Media Endpoint to play local ringback tone to the user.
 Upon receipt of SDP in any 18x provisional response message (reliable [RFC 3262] or unreliable), the SIP-PBX MUST forward this information to the Media Endpoint.
+If the SIP-PBX indicated support for P-Early-Media header it MUST also forward any P-Early-Media header received to the Media Endpoint.

 When acting as a call terminator and expecting the originating end to provide local ringback tone, the Media Endpoint MUST NOT send RTP packets to the originator if a 180 provisional response message was sent.
+In addition, if the received INVITE request contained the P-Early-Media header indicating "supported" the Media Endpoint MAY include a P-Early-Media header in the 180 response.